Li A: Sources

-Two features of this Li A story resemble the Way of the Celestial Masters traditions and the Way of the Li Family school is associated with the Southern Celestial Masters (Nickerson 2000).
+Two features of this Li A story resemble the Way of the Celestial Masters traditions and the Way of the Li Family school is associated with the Southern Celestial Masters.
 The early Celestial Master community collected donations of rice from its practitioners and fed the needy; Li A begged in the Chengdu marketplace and gave the proceeds to the poor.
-The Celestial Master religion prohibited using divination techniques and even possessing prognostication manuals; Li A does not use any method of divination, and refuses to speak of future matters, however his facial expressions reveal to questioners whether a matter will be auspicious or inauspicious (Campany 2002: 213-214).
+The Celestial Master religion prohibited using divination techniques and even possessing prognostication manuals; Li A does not use any method of divination, and refuses to speak of future matters, however his facial expressions reveal to questioners whether a matter will be auspicious or inauspicious.